 Monday's decision was a mixed bag for the Taster.
 The court ruled that the "single-publication rule," which starts the time running when a publication is first distributed, does apply to cases of likeness-stealing.
 But because Nestle had used the image in different ways, the court held, that did not necessarily mean that Christoff was entirely out of luck just because the very first use was six years ago.
 In other words, it held there might have been more than one "publication," and remanded, telling the lower courts to figure this out.
 So hope remains for both sides.

 My favorite fact about the case remains this (again in the Court's words): "Labels bearing Christoff's image also were produced in different languages and placed on jars of coffee to be sold internationally.
 For the label used in Mexico, Christoff's image was altered to add sideburns and darken his complexion."
-In other words, having used Christoff's image without permission, and "youthening" it in order to do so, Nestlé then - what's the word, Latinized? - it rather than pay to hire a real Latino actor to appear on its Latin American labels.
-The picture to the left appears to show the label in question, on which el Catador esta mirando a una taza de Taster's Choice Mezcla Original, como si a el le gusta el aroma.
+So having used Christoff's image without permission, and "youthening" it in order to do so, Nestlé then—what's the word, Latinized?—it rather than pay to hire a real Latino actor to appear on its Latin American labels.
+The picture to the left appears to show the label, on which el Catador esta mirando a una taza de Taster's Choice Mezcla Original, como si a el le gusta el aroma.